Skip to Content

 Adjusting, as you know, improves overall snowblower performance but also reduces wear and tear.
 More surface contact equals increased friction and vibration, both increasing fatigue in machines and operators.

-Tools – You’ll need a timber shim, ratchet & socket, or wrench, usually a 13 mm or 1/2 in.
+Tools – You’ll need a timber shim, ratchet & socket, or wrench, usually 13 mm or 1/2 in.

 1 Park on level ground